Enjin Wallet Review

 Final thoughts- my experiences with Enjin wallet

 I personally store small amounts of crypto on the Enjin Wallet so I can trade, or pay or receive crypto on the go.
 It has an easy to understand interface with a wide range of supported coins.
 So I have no hesitation to use it as my primary wallet.
 I had friends who were new to cryptocurrency and were completely overwhelmed when hearing other people talk about hardware wallets, exchanges and crazy hacks.
-I showed them my Enjin Wallet and it only took them 30 minutes install to master and my guess is that without Enjin wallet’s simple and easy to understand design, they would have not bothered with cryptocurrencies at all.
+I showed them my Enjin Wallet and it only took them less than 30 minutes to install and master.
+My guess is that without Enjin wallet’s simple and easy to understand design, they would have not bothered with cryptocurrencies at all.
 6 months on, they are now trading cryptocurrencies regularly.

 Enjin Wallet Ecosystem